Theodora Kalikow

-Theodora June "Theo" Kalikow (born 1941) is an American academic, university president, author, and women's rights advocate.
+Theodora June Kalikow (born 1941) is an American academic, university president, author, and women's rights advocate.
 Holder of a master's degree and PhD in philosophy, she taught at Southeastern Massachusetts University for 17 years before becoming Dean of the College of Arts and Sciences at the University of Northern Colorado in 1984.
 From 1984 to 1987 she was Dean of Plymouth State College in New Hampshire.
 She then served as 13th President of the University of Maine at Farmington from 1994 to 2012, and Interim President of the University of Southern Maine from 2012 to 2014.
 She was inducted into the Maine Women's Hall of Fame in 2002.